Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 }
 ```

-After doing dozens of changes, still cuda code was giving me proper result.
+That kept the CUDA context alive, but after doing dozens of changes, the CUDA code wasn't giving me the proper result.
 I wrote a C program to validate my CUDA code.
-It was giving correct result too.
+It was giving correct result.

+## The Debugging Hat, One more time 😔

-Then it struck me, I may be sending data in wrong format.
-My tensor code was all in a single vector, a linear 1D array of data.
-But CUDA expects it in a matrix format.
-With this new found idea, I started comparing my C code and Rust code.
-Few things were wrong.
+At some point, it struck me: I might be sending data in wrong format.
+My tensor code was a linear 1D array of data.
+But the CUDA kernel was treating it as a 2D matrix.
+With this newfound idea, I started comparing my C code and Rust code.

+Few things were off actually:

-1. I was sending wrong matrix row columns for calculations
+1. I was sending wrong matrix row columns for calculations. 🤦
-2. I was using `f64` but my cuda code was expecting float
+2. I was using `f64` (double precision) but my cuda code was expecting `f32` (single precision)
-3. That's why my C Program did not complain and worked fine, as it was already taking floating point.
+3. The C Program did not complain and worked fine, as it was already taking `float`.
-4. So, now what I have to do change my cuda to expect f64
+4. What I had to do was to change my CUDA code to standardize the precision to `f64`, instead of `f32`

-Learning- Precision matters
+**Learning:** Precision matters

-After successfully integrating the CUDA code in my program, I found it is now taking longer than my CPU Code, around 44 seconds for 10 iteration.
-I had seen this before, it is caused by copy to device and reverse copy to host for each gpu multiplication.
-So, my CUDA Code may be performing in microseconds but copying is taking time.
+After successfully integrating the CUDA code in my program, I found it was taking longer than my CPU Code, around 44 seconds for 10 iteration.
+I had seen this before, it was caused by copying data to device and copying it back to host for each gpu multiplication.
+So, my CUDA Code may have been performing in microseconds but data transfer was taking longer time, defeating the purpose of vectorization.

 I verified my thought process with another log.
 For 10 iterations, 20 matrix multiplications are running.
-Around 200 milliseconds are spent for the actual matrix multiplications, while the process takes 44 seconds.
+Around 200 milliseconds are spent on the actual matrix multiplications, while the whole process takes 44 seconds.

-So, to get the full benefit, I have to move my whole logic inside the cuda program.
+So, to get the full benefit, I had to move my whole logic inside the CUDA program.

 I wrote few small GPU Modules to run inside cuda